 There are several local Nevada jurisdictions that may have, at any given time, personnel trained and certified to conduct CMV inspections.
 In the past the cities of Reno, Sparks, Henderson and Washoe County have conducted inspections, sometimes with the financial assistance provided from the award of High Priority grants by FMCSA.
-At this time, NHP assumes there only 2 allied agencies and approximately 5 allied staff available to conduct inspections statewide.
+At this time, NHP assumes there will only be 2 allied agencies and approximately 5 allied staff available to conduct inspections statewide.
+It is expected that more Allied agencies will be added within FFY23.
 As with NHP traffic officers, inspections conducted by allied agencies do not count toward the NHP inspection goals, but are uploaded to SAFER and are included in MCMIS.